mikewschmidt/fine-tuned-job-search/README.md

 When submitting a job search, the app submits a more targeted search on the large job search website.
 Scrapes the job IDs from the resultset and pushes them to the SQS queue.
 Then a Lambda trigger executes the code to scrape the job details and writes it to the DynamoDB database.

+As mentioned, this is a work in progress; the next steps will be a user login and job tracking.

 ## Technologies
 The technologies used in this project: